-Boat dock, gangway, and pilings: \$380 per year, with an annual Consumer Price Index adjustment.
+Boat dock, gangway, three pilings, and one two-pile dolphin: \$246 per year, with an annual Consumer Price Index adjustment.

 Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.